University Admission for refugees

 Admission Requirements

 All applicants must be able to document an educational background as specified in the GSU-list, except English language requirements.
-Please look up your country here: Nokut - GSU-list.
+Detailed requirements for every country can be found here: Nokut - GSU-list.
 All documents must be translated to English or a Nordic language, and uploaded to your application in the application portal.
 Additionally all applicants must document refugee status.
 You will find more information about this in the application portal.

-Please see the following site for more information: Norwegian Language Courses at UiB.
-Refugees must follow the application procedures for external applicants.
+Please see the following site for more information: Norwegian Language Courses at UiB

 English for Academic Purposes

-The University of Bergen offers courses in English for Academic purposes.
 This is an advanced course in English to qualify students who have a B1-level of proficiency for a B2-level exam.
-Refugees may sign up to follow the course in the spring, summer or autumn semester.
 The course will be completed with a 4-hour written exam.

-Please note that the English for Academic purposes course only qualifies for admission to single courses and master's degrees at the University of Bergen.
+The English for Academic purposes course qualifies for admission to single courses and master's degrees at the University of Bergen only.
 The course does not qualify for admission to bachelor's or professional degrees, or master's degrees at other universities in Norway.

 Single courses